kyleblocksom/sagemaker-external-repo-access/README.md

 - **Customer Networking Account:** Isolates the networking services, configuration, and operation from the individual application workloads, security, and other infrastructure.
 - **Customer InfoSec Account:** Dedicated to operating security services, monitoring AWS accounts, and automating security alerting and response.

 The above multi-account structure can be expanded upon for further sub-division.
-Each of these account groups can have multiple AWS accounts and environments for development and testing of services and storing different type of data:
+Each of these account groups can have multiple AWS accounts and environments for development and testing of services and storing different data classifications:

 ❗ For production environments, we recommend the use of two additional account groups:
 - **Shared Services:** accounts: Hosts common resources like team code repositories, CI/CD pipelines for MLOps workflows, Docker image repositories, Service Catalog portfolios, and model registries.